jsnmrs/jasonmorris/_posts/2016-02-15-rotating-ssh-keys.markdown

 ## Create a new key pair

 Create your new SSH key pair.
 If you already have a key named "id_rsa", this will overwrite it.
-Remember to replace "youremail@example.com" with your email address.

-`ssh-keygen -t rsa -b 4096 -C "youremail@example.com" -f ~/.ssh/id_rsa`
+`ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa -C "comment describing key" `

 When prompted, enter the passphrase you generated earlier.